mquad/sars_tutorial/README.md

 This is the repository for the hands-on session of the Tutorial on Sequence-Aware Recommenders to be held at ACM RecSys 2018 in Vancouver.

+## Additional material about the tutorial

+All the additional material about the tutorial is hosted at [this page](https://sites.google.com/view/seq-recsys-tutorial/home).

+## Running the code

 You have two options to run the code contained in this repository:
 1. Setup a new environment on your local machine and run the code locally (_highly recommended_).
 2. Launch a new Binder instance by clicking on this badge [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mquad/sars_tutorial/master).